pytest-dev/pytest-cov/README.rst

 .. end-badges

-This plugin produces coverage reports.
+This plugin provides coverage functionality as a pytest plugin.
 Compared to just using ``coverage run`` this plugin does some extras:

-* Subprocess support: you can fork or run stuff in a subprocess and will get covered without any fuss.
+* Automatic erasing and combination of .coverage files and default reporting.
+* Support for detailed coverage contexts (add ``--cov-context=test`` to have the full test name including parametrization as the context).
-* Xdist support: you can use all of pytest-xdist's features and still get coverage.
+* Xdist support: you can use all of pytest-xdist's features including remote interpreters and still get coverage.
 * Consistent pytest behavior.
 If you run ``coverage run -m pytest`` you will have slightly different ``sys.path`` (CWD will be in it, unlike when running ``pytest``).